PedroRASB/Rad-GPT/generate_reports/README.md

 ```

 ## Generate narrative reports (style adaptation w/ LLM)
 RadGPT adapts the style of the structured reports, mimicking the style of human-made narrative reports.
 It uses LLMs and in-context learning.
 This step requires examples of human-made reports, we provide a few in free_text_reports.csv.
+Please add more reports in the file to make style adaptation effective.
+We sugegst at least 10 reports per tumor type and 10 normal.
 <details>
-<summary style="margin-left: 25px;">[Optional] Match the writing style of any institution.</summary>
+<summary style="margin-left: 25px;">[Optional] Match the writing style of any hospital.</summary>
 <div style="margin-left: 25px;">

 If you substitute free_text_reports.csv with the reports from any institution, RadGPT will create narrative reports in the style of that institution.
 You will need to include in the CSV which are the tumor types found in each of these reports.
 You can extract this information using LLMs (see [evaluate_reports/README.md](evaluate_reports/README.md)).